codepath/android_guides/Sending-and-Managing-Network-Requests.md

 });
 ```

 The request will be sent out with the appropriate parameters passed in the query string and then the response will be parsed as JSON and made available within `onSuccess`.
+Check the [[Converting JSON to Models]] guide for more details on parsing a JSON response.

 ### Sending an Authenticated API Request